 From deep spring caves to underwater museums to shipwrecks and artificial reefs, diving opportunities are plentiful in Northwest Florida.

 South Walton offers the first underwater sculpture garden in the US at the Grayton Beach Underwater Museum of Art.
 Chosen sculptures are installed every year that keeps the museum a must-see for divers over and over again.

-You don’t want to miss the Florida Panhandle Shipwreck Trail, barges, tugs and other vessels are now homes for all sort of sea life in the salt water, some shallow some deep, such as the Empire Mica, Black Bart World War II Liberty Ship.
-Discover these artificial reefs can be found off the Gulf of Mexico coastlines of Panama City Beach and the beaches of South Walton.
-Some dub this are the “Wreck Diving Capital of the South.”
+You don’t want to miss the Florida Panhandle Shipwreck Trail, barges, tugs and other vessels are now homes for all sort of sea life in the salt water, some shallow some deep, such as the Empire Mica, Black Bart, and the World War II era Destin Liberty Ship.
+Discover these artificial reefs off of the Gulf of Mexico coastlines of Panama City Beach and the beaches of South Walton.
+Some dub this area as the “Wreck Diving Capital of the South.”